Getting to Manchester

 To get yourself orientated with campus you can also do a self-guided tour using our self-guided tour app.

-You can take a tour the main campus, showcasing our learning and study spaces, outdoor spaces, our historic buildings, and subject buildings for all three faculties.
-The guide also features tailored tours for each faculty specifically, so you can visit general spaces on campus, along with buildings specific to your preferred area of interest.
+You can take a tour the main campus, showcasing our learning and study spaces, outdoor spaces, our historic buildings, and subject buildings for all three Faculties.
+The guide also features tailored tours for each Faculty specifically, so you can visit general spaces on campus, along with buildings specific to your preferred area of interest.
 All the tours come with audio narration.

 You can download the app from the App Store or Google Play by searching 'Visit UoM.'